shuozhixu/FLAM2020-GSFE/README.md

 # GSFE curves

 Here, we calculate the generalized stacking fault energy (GSFE) curves on {110}, {112}, {123} planes in CrNbTaW and CrMoNbTa.
-Since there are three types of planes and two HEAs, you need to prepare six directories on your own computer and on Pod, respectively.
+Since there are three types of planes and two HEAs, you need to prepare six directories on your local computer and on Pod, respectively.

 ## {110} GSFE curves in CrNbTaW

 Take the {110} GSFE curve in CrNbTaW as an example.
-First, on your own computer, download the five files in CrMoNbTa/110/ from this github repository to a local directory `CrMoNbTa/110`.
+First, on your local computer, download the five files in CrMoNbTa/110/ from this github repository to a local directory `CrMoNbTa/110`.
 These five files are

 - `lmp_gsfe.batch`, which is for job submission
 - `110-gsfe.lmp`, which is the LAMMPS data file